 Contributed by on Mar 01, 2017

-Fourty-three readers love this post.
+Fourty-five readers love this post.

 DrinkWire is Liquor.com's showcase for the best articles, recipe and reviews from the web's top writers and bloggers.
 In this post, Just Cocktails offers a cocktail recipe based on history.

 The hydrogen-powered Hindenburg was a notable accomplishment even in an era when humanity’s technological advances were on overdrive.
 It’s also a history that can feel weird to research from a cocktail archaeology perspective – given that the giant blimp flew from Nazi-controlled Germany.

 The Zeppelin Company Chairman Eckener didn’t want his flights politicized for Nazi propaganda, a stance that got him very publicly chastised by the Nazis.
 Prior to the first Zeppelin transatlantic flight in 1936, the Associated Press discovered that Nazi Propaganda Minister Joseph Goebbels had decreed that Eckener’s name could not be mentioned in German media.
 He stated, “no pictures nor articles about him shall be printed.”
 Eckener was then demoted to the role of ‘supervisor’ of the first flight to Rio.